weburnett/abstract_doi_finder/abstract_doi_finder/test_suite/convention.md

 - a if there is an "Abstract" column and it is not populated,
 - D if there is a "Doi" column and it is populated,
 - d if there is a "Doi" column and it is not populated.
+- m if it is some other miscellaneous test.

 # Generating the spreadsheet